inrupt/inrupt-data-wallet/README.md

 ### On a device with Expo Go

 After expo has started, make sure it targets the Expo Go environment (as opposed to "development build").
-This will display a QR code which you will need to scan from your device's Expo Go application.
+This will display a QR code which you will need to scan with your device.

 The Wallet application will then build and install into your device for you to test & debug.